Fly biting

-Fly biting (also called fly catching or fly snapping) refers to episodes of intentional focused biting at the air, as if the dog is biting at imaginary flies.
+Fly biting (also called fly catching or fly snapping) refers to a type of dog behavior: episodes of intentional focused biting at the air, as if the dog is biting at imaginary flies.
 Cavalier King Charles Spaniels appear to be predisposed to fly catching syndrome, though it has been documented in many different breeds and mixes.
 Age of onset is varied.

 Fly biting is an uncommon idiopathic syndrome which is poorly understood.
 Theories on the cause include seizures, compulsive disorder, gastrointestinal conditions, and visual abnormalities.
 It appears that fly catching syndrome may be caused by more than one condition, and as a result, treatment is varied and unique to each situation.

 Episode characteristics

 Before an episode begins, dogs raise their heads and extend their necks and appear to focus on something in the air.
 Episodes may occur sporadically or at regular intervals, and consist of a varying number of snaps.
 These episodes may be accompanied by behavioral changes such as agitation or increased owner attachment, or other behaviors, such as jumping, pica, and licking.
-Licking is the most common cooccurrence in literature on the syndrome and includes licking of the front limbs, hips, air, and floor.
+Licking is the most common co-occurrence in literature on the syndrome, and includes licking of the front limbs, hips, air, and floor.